enigmatic-code/lattice_circles/README.txt

     Good numbers to try are products of Pythogorean primes (of the form 4k+1) possibly with an additional factor of 2.

-    OEIS A016032 is a good source of numbers.
+    OEIS A018782 and A016032 are good sources of numbers.